kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/ELF_files.md

 References sources:
   - Section 2-7 of the Official ELF specification
   -
 Loading the Elf file means ... reading the elf file contents in the hard disk and storing a copy of the different sections in the RAM.
-THat way, the CPU program Counter can point to the code of the program.
+That way, the CPU program Counter can point to the code of the program.
 It is up to the loading process to map the sections in the RAM just as how the virtual addresses found in the ELF file specified.

 So high_level tasks in loading become :
     - Read and understand the layout of the elf file. (read the header, program_header_table and section_header_table)